-2. That the banking group does not conduct any non-financial activities that in aggregate are material relative to its total activities.
-In this condition of registration, the meaning of "material" is based on generally accepted accounting practice.
+- 2. That the banking group does not conduct any non-financial activities that in aggregate are material relative to its total activities.
+In this condition of registration, the meaning of "material" is based on generally accepted accounting practice. - 3.
+That the banking group's insurance business is not greater than 1% of its total consolidated assets.

-- registration, the banking group's insurance business is the sum of the following amounts for entities in the banking group: - consolidated assets of the group headed by the entity; and - the solvency or financial soundness needs of its insurance business.
+For the purposes of this condition of registration, the banking group's insurance business is the sum of the following amounts for entities in the banking group: